 The EU is preparing a unified standard for smartphone chargers.
 Apple strongly opposes

-Tomorrow, the European Commission will formally propose a draft law providing for the use of a single
+Tomorrow the European Commission will formally propose a bill providing for the use of a single

-standard for chargers for smartphones,tablets and headphones.
-The innovation could have a significant impact on the business of Apple, which traditionally uses connectors that are incompatible with competitors' products.
+standard for smartphone chargers,tablets and headphones.
+The innovation could have a significant impact on Apple's business, which traditionally uses connectors that are incompatible with competitors' products.

 European Union leaders and legislatorsfor over 10 years they have been trying to promote the idea of a single standard for mobile chargers.
 It is believed to be better for the environment and more convenient for all consumers.
 In addition, the European Commission insists that the sale of chargers be carried out separately from the mobile devices themselves.